-The soil moisture datasets to be evaluated include the RSSSM product in this study (Remote Sensing Surface Soil Moisture, covering 2003~2018); SMAP_E (the primary training target, covering April 2015~2018); the longest record of satellite-based soil moisture: ASCAT-SWI (converted to volumetric fraction; data period is 2007~2018); the reanalysis-based soil moisture:

-- 375 GLDAS Noah V2.1 and ERA5-Land (data were resampled, 10-day averaged and then evaluated during 2003~2018); as well as the soil moisture datasets developed by combining both satellite observations and model simulations: CCI v4.5 and GLEAM v3.3 (for v3.3a, the radiation and air temperature forcing data come from ERA5, whereas for v3.3b, all meteorological data are satellite-based, yet the data after September 2018 are not available).
-The overall performance of any soil moisture product is first evaluated using all of the validation datasets, with Pearson R-square (R2) and RMSE values (unit: m3 m-3) adopted as - the main indicators.
-The next step is temporal pattern validation.
-For pixels with enough (>20) 10-day averaged in situ records, we compare the estimated soil moisture during all periods against the corresponding measurements, with the calculated Pearson correlation coefficient (r) and RMSE.
-Several supplementary indexes are also added, including bias, unbiased RMSE (ubRMSE) and the correlation coefficient between the anomalies (anomalies r, abbreviated here as 'A.R'; A.R can better indicate the simulation accuracy of interannual variations; soil moisture anomalies are calculated by Eq.
+The soil moisture datasets to be evaluated include the RSSSM product in this study (remote-sensing-based surface soil moisture, covering 2003-2018), SMAP\E (the primary training target, covering April 2015-2018), the longest record of satellite-based soil moisture (ASCAT-SWI; converted to volumetric fraction; data period is 2007-2018), the reanalysis-based soil moisture (GLDAS Noah V2.1 and ERA5-Land; data were resampled, 10d averaged and then evaluated during 2003-2018), and the soil moisture datasets developed by combining both satellite observations and model simulations (CCI v4.5 and GLEAM v3.3; for v3.3a, the radiation and air temperature forcing data come from ERA5, whereas for v3.3b, all meteorological data are satellite-based, yet the data after September 2018 are not available).
+The overall performance of any soil moisture product is first evaluated using all of the validation datasets, with Pearson R-squared $(R^2)$ and RMSE values (unit: $m^3 m^{-3}$ ) adopted as the main indicators.
+The next step is temporal-pattern validation.
+For pixels with enough (> 20)10 d averaged in situ records, we compare the estimated soil moisture during all periods against the corresponding measurements and calculate the Pearson correlation coefficient (r) and RMSE.
+Several supplementary indexes are also added, including bias, unbiased RMSE (ubRMSE), and the correlation coefficient between the anomalies (anomalies r, abbreviated here as "A.R"; A.R can better indicate the simulation accuracy of interannual variations; soil moisture anomalies are calculated by Eq.
 1).
-Next, we compare

-385 the means and medians of the above evaluation indexes for different soil moisture products and test whether the differences are significant.
-Moreover, the relative performances of various products in different climatic zones are analyzed.
-Finally, we perform spatial pattern validation.
-In detail, for every 10-day period, we compare all the soil moisture measurements that are upscaled to 0.1° during that period with the corresponding estimated values.
-The spatial pattern evaluation indexes include the correlation coefficient (r), RMSE, bias and ubRMSE values (Eq.
-2).
-The relative superiority of all products during different 390 10-day periods in a year and the changes in data coverage as well as data quality with time are also investigated.
+Next, we compare the means and medians of the above evaluation indexes for different soil moisture products and test whether the differences are significant.
+Moreover, the relative performances of various products in different climatic zones are analysed.
+Finally, we perform spatial-pattern validation.
+In detail, for every 10 d period, we compare all the soil moisture measurements that are upscaled to 0.1° during that period with the